RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_and_CISA_KEV.md

 !!! info

     1. All CVEs in CISA KEV are actively exploited (see [criteria for inclusion in CISA KEV](https://www.cisa.gov/known-exploited-vulnerabilities))
-    2. Only ~~10% of exploited CVEs are in CISA KEV
+    3. Only ~~5% of CVEs are known exploited
-    3. Only ~~5% of CVEs are exploited
+    2. CISA KEV contains a subset if known exploited CVEs

 ## What does EPSS look like for CISA KEV?